 Speaking of tinkering, using open-source solutions such as WordPress means you own your software.
 WordPress continues to grow and release advanced development tools such as the REST API and WP-CLI.
 This means it’s becoming more accessible to develop advanced applications with WordPress.
 In other words, it brings big-league opportunities to the greater public.

-What You Need to Build a Self-Hosted WordPress Blog
+What You Need to Start a Blog with WordPress

 WordPress is an open-source platform available to everyone for download at WordPress.org.
 There, you’ll also find open-source themes, plugins, documentation, developer blogs, and support forums.